S3ak/fed-astro/src/pages/en/design-1/module-2/module-2.md

 ---
 title: Module 2 Overview
-keywords: sample
+description: sample
 tags: Design 1
 sidebar: design-1

-permalink: design-1/module-2.html
-folder: design-1
+layout: ../../../../layouts/MainLayout.astro
 ---

 Here we learn more about using Colour in Online Design.